 A true attraction for diamond connoisseurs were four lots from a single owner, titled Exceptional Jewels: Property from a Private Collection.
 Each lot from this outstanding collection performed exceptionally well, bringing in a total acceding $4.39 million.
 Leading the group and becoming the second top lot for Bonhams in 2011, was a 22.87 carat magnificent diamond solitaire ring (D, Flawless) selling for an outstanding $3,000,000.
 Possessing the purity and transparency of water only found in 2% of the world's diamonds, this diamond was truly extraordinary.
-Also from this exceptional collection was a fancy colored diamond and colorless diamond bracelet and necklace selling respectively for $686,500 and $638,500 (pre-sale est. $400,000-500,000 and $550,000-750,000), as well as, pendant earrings selling for $67,500 (pre-sale est. $50,000-70,000).
+Also from this exceptional collection was a fancy coloured diamond and colourless diamond bracelet and necklace selling respectively for $686,500 and $638,500 (pre-sale est. $400,000-500,000 and $550,000-750,000), as well as, pendant earrings selling for $67,500 (pre-sale est. $50,000-70,000).

 Another highlight to the auction was a Cartier art deco emerald bead, onyx and diamond necklace.
 These 32 graduated fluted emerald beads, with onyx and single cut diamond rondell spacers sold for $266,500 (pre-sale est. $80,000-120,000).

 Elsewhere in the auction was property from the Private Collection of Suzanne Crowell.
-The proceeds made in the sale of their six lots will benefit the mission of Huntington Memorial Hospital, a non-profit medical center that has served the greater Los Angeles community since 1892.
+The proceeds made in the sale of their six lots will benefit the mission of Huntington Memorial Hospital, a non-profit medical centre that has served the greater Los Angeles community since 1892.
 Leading this private collection in the sale was a Van Cleef & Arpels 11.59 carat rectangular-cut diamond ring which more than doubled its pre-sale estimate, hammering at $194,500 (pre-sale est. $60,000-80,000), which added greatly to the total of $277,00 made for the medical center.

 Diamond solitaire rings continue to prove popular at auction.
 The top diamond solitaire lots included a 5.06 carat marquise shaped diamond, selling for $146,500 (pre-sale est. $90,000-150,000); a 3.22 carat rectangular-cut diamond, selling for $128,500 (pre-sale est. $75,000-95,000); and a Harry Winston 3.00 carat oval-shaped diamond, selling for $92,500 (pre-sale est. $75,000-80,000).